orchidsoftware/platform/readme.md

 ## FAQ

-#### What is Orchid?
+#### What is ORCHID?
-Orchid is a package for Laravel which helps with the administration of the application on Laravel, allowing you to write code as you want, control of routing/themes/plugins/etc - none of this and will not be!
+ORCHID is a package for Laravel which helps with the administration of the application on Laravel, allowing you to write code as you want, control of routing/themes/plugins/etc - none of this and will not be!
 The package only gives a good set of tools that will be in demand in almost every project.

 #### Is it necessary to use the built-in recordings?
 We assume that most of your records will be stored in json, which will allow you to do the translation and the universal structure, but if the rails have goals like a CRM system with harsh conditions, then of course you can use the classic CRUD yourself, orchids will not stop you.